 Pushing the Docker image to ACR

 Once the build process is complete, you can push the image to the container registry.
-Before pushing to the registry, you must be authenticated on it.
-Usethis command:
+Before pushing to the registry, you must be authenticated on the container registry.
+Do this using the following command

-Replace $AZURE_SP_PASSWORD and $AZURE_SP in the command with the service principal password and appId respectively.
+Replace $AZURE_SP_PASSWORD and $AZURE_SP_APP_ID in the command above with the service principal password and appId respectively.

 docker push flaskdockerdemo.azurecr.io/flask-rates-api

-To confirm if the image has been deployed, you can run:
+To confirm if the image has been deployed, you can run the following command.

 az acr repository list --name flaskdockerdemo --output table